jmcelve2/cheshire/README.md

 ### What Cheshire does

 This package contains functionality for generating homogeneous 2D quantum potentials and numerically solving the Schrodinger equation.
-The potentials are generated using the methodology outlined in[this paper.](https://arxiv.org/pdf/1702.01361.pdf)
+The potentials are generated using the methodology outlined in [this paper.](https://arxiv.org/pdf/1702.01361.pdf)

 Currently, the following kinds of potentials are generated:
 * Infinite square well